 These are the brushes in the Sonicare range that do include a pressure sensor.
 Click on one of the names below to read our review and see buying options.

-- ProtectiveClean 4100 (small LED on handle does light up, but not that visible)
+- ProtectiveClean 4100 (small LED on the handle does light up, but not that visible)

-- ProtectiveClean 5100 (small LED on handle does light up, but not that visible)
+- ProtectiveClean 5100 (small LED on the handle does light up, but not that visible)

-- ProtectiveClean 6100 (small LED on handle does light up, but not that visible)
+- ProtectiveClean 6100 (small LED on the handle does light up, but not that visible)